amscotti/local-LLM-with-RAG/readme.md

 - [Chroma](https://docs.trychroma.com/): A vector database for storing and retrieving embeddings.
 - [PyPDF](https://pypi.org/project/PyPDF2/): A Python library for reading and manipulating PDF files.
 - [Streamlit](https://streamlit.io/): A web framework for creating interactive applications for machine learning and data science projects.
+- [UV](https://astral.sh/uv): A fast and efficient Python package installer and resolver.